pimsmath/workshop-template/README.md

+The PIMS-Lanyon theme is a customization of the original Lanyon theme built by Mark Otto.
+Mark's README content appears below.

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.